Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Methodology

-To effectively realize our target of enabling $\theta_L$ to autonomously perceive problem difficulty level, we introduce the trials of Fig.~\ref{fig:pre-experiemnt-effectiveness}, in which difficulty perception was merely simulated.
-We now inject specific difficulty-aware cognitive \textbf{Hypnosis} into the prefix of samples within the draft dataset $\mathcal{D}$, which, as demonstrated in Sec.~\ref{sec:pre-experiement}, function as interventional triggers guiding the reasoning trajectory:
+To enable $\theta_L$ to perceive problem difficulty level autonomously, we introduce the trials of Sec.~\ref{sec:pre-experiement}.
+We inject specific difficulty-aware cognitive Hypnosis into the prefix of answer within $\mathcal{D}$, which, as demonstrated before, act as an interventional signals for global, prospective strategy selection.

-where \textit{<hypnosis>} and \textit{</hypnosis>} are defined markers of inserted difficulty hypnosis.
-The injected hypnosis is recognized as an embedded difficulty label to train $\theta_L$ to generate native difficulty cognition on the refined dataset $\mathcal{D}$, stimulating a concise thinking pattern on easy tasks.
-The execution of stage 1 is outlined at the upper section of the algorithmic framework Fig.~\ref{fig:framework}.
+If $q \in \mathcal{D}_{0}$, the \textbf{Difficulty Hypnosis} $\textit{H}$ is defined as follows: ``\textit{$\langle$hypnosis$\rangle$ This is a simple question, let's think quickly.$\langle$/hypnosis$\rangle$}''.
+If $q \in \mathcal{D}_{1}$, then ``\textit{$\langle$hypnosis$\rangle$It seems difficult, let's think thoroughly.$\langle$/hypnosis$\rangle$}''.
+The markers ``\textit{$\langle$hypnosis$\rangle$}'' and ``\textit{$\langle$/hypnosis$\rangle$}'' are indicators for inserted difficulty hypnosis.
+The injected hypnosis is recognized as an embedded difficulty label to train $\theta_L$ to generate native difficulty cognition, stimulating a concise thinking pattern on easy tasks.
+The execution of stage 1 is outlined in the upper section of Fig.~\ref{fig:framework}.